 In every vision of near future homes, households products are those ones that are connected to each other and always working together in harmony, creating that perfect, modern, and yet somewhat boring scenario.

-However connectivity changes not only the way we interact with objects, but also their meaning in our life.
-From tools they can became agents or companions with their own behaviour, motives and agency.
+However, connectivity changes not only the way we interact with objects but also their meaning in our life.
+From tools, they can become agents or companions with their own behavior, motives, and agency.

 I explored this scenario from the point of view of one of these products, looking at connectivity as a drastic change in its life.
 Suddenly a product could start to compare with others and its being used becomes relative.
 A sort of “peer product pressure” could emerge and change the behavior of the product.

 After months of prototyping and researching the concept of addiction from the perspective of an object/automata and not a person, I wanted to create a real-life experiment to test the reactions of people to a self-motivated device and the resulting implications.